How Timber Is Measured: A Practical Guide for Buyers and Builders

 Conclusion

 Use the calculator above to estimate volumes, and always include a waste factor appropriate to your project's complexity.
-With clear understanding of timber measurement, you can avoid costly mistakes and ensure your project has the right material, in the right quantities, at the right price.
+With a clear understanding of timber measurement—and a healthy margin for the unexpected—you can avoid costly mistakes and ensure your project has the right material, in the right quantities, at the right price.
+For more on protecting that material once you have it, see our guide on how to store timber correctly.

 FAQ – Timber Measurement

-Volume measurement (cubic meters) is the most accurate for bulk timber because it accounts for all three dimensions.
-For individual pieces, measuring actual dimensions (not nominal) with calibrated tools is essential.
-Board feet are accurate for North American hardwood trading but require careful conversion.
+Volume measurement (cubic meters) is generally the most accurate for bulk timber because it accounts for all three dimensions.
+For individual pieces, measuring actual dimensions—not nominal—with calibrated tools is essential.
+Board feet are accurate for North American hardwood trading but require careful conversion, and you'll want to confirm whether the seller is using a "gross" or "net" tally.
+Gross includes the whole board before grading, while net accounts for defects, so the numbers can differ quite a bit.

 One cubic meter equals approximately 424 board feet.
 To convert board feet to cubic meters, divide by 424.
 To convert cubic meters to board feet, multiply by 424.
-Remember that this is an approximate conversion—actual conversion factors can vary slightly depending on moisture content and measurement standards.
+This is an approximate conversion—actual factors can vary slightly depending on moisture content and measurement standards.
+For a more precise calculation on a specific order, our timber volume calculator can help you work from exact dimensions.

-For simple projects with straight cuts, add 5-10% for waste.
-For complex projects with many angled cuts or curves, add 15-20%.
-If using lower-grade timber with more defects, increase waste allowance by an additional 5%.
-Professional builders often track waste from previous similar projects to refine their estimates.
+For simple projects with straight cuts, adding 5-10% for waste is a common approach.
+For complex projects with many angled cuts or curves, 15-20% is often more realistic.
+If you're using a lower-grade timber with more knots and defects, bumping that allowance up by another 5% can help avoid running short.
+Many builders track waste from previous similar projects to refine their estimates over time.
+A timber waste calculator can give you a more tailored figure based on your specific project type.